aws-samples/amazon-rds-for-sql-server-custom-log-shipping/README.md

 To stage this solution, complete the following steps:

 1. Navigate to the GitHub repo and download the source code from your web browser.
-2. Remote desktop to the EC2 instance hosting your primary SQL Server instance and copy the `amazon-rds-for-sql-server-custom-log-shipping-main.zip` folder downloaded on your workspace.
+2. Download the `amazon-rds-for-sql-server-custom-log-shipping-main.zip` folder on your workspace.
 3. Open SQL Server Management Studio (SSMS) and connect to the primary SQL Server instance.
 4. Locate the `01.
 Primary - Deploy.sql` file within the amazon-rds-for-sql-server-custom-log-shipping-main folder and open in a new window.
 5. Run the code against the primary SQL Server instance to create a new database called dbmig with stored procedures in it.